By: Tamlyn Currin

 Not surprisingly given the high acidities in the grapes, sparkling wine is the hero here.
 Producers are making everything from simple tank-method fizz to pet-nat to long-lees-aged traditional-method sparkling – some of which could, I suspect, put some champagnes to shame.
 It would be interesting to do a blind tasting, to find out.
 I was very impressed with the serious elegance of the wines from Benjamin Bridge– a producer who is not only making great wine but also has a rather beautiful backstory (thanks to Kate Burns).
 I loved their pet-nat and, given half the chance and half the distance, would quite possibly end up filling half my fridge with their piquette.

-To read the full story, head here.
+To view the tasting notes, head here.